Red Krayola: 1960s

-The Red Crayola was formed in Houston, Texas by Mayo Thompson and Frederick Barthelme (son of architect Donald Barthelme) at the University of St. Thomas in mid-july 1966.
-Mayo Thompson remarks he was inspired to start the band after a trip to Europe in 1965.
-Frederick Barthelme said "Red Krayola" was "a name we took as a sort of parody of the clever California band names of that moment, a name that had come to us while trailing down Main Street in my roofless (courtesy of the sculptor Jim Love) blue Fiat", the name was also a homage to Mayo's mother Hazel's career as an art teacher After going through an array of other players, the band settled on Steve Cunningham as their bassist (who previously collaborated with Malachi on the 'Holy Music' album) who in September 1966 joined the band alongside his friend Bonnie Emerson and then later Danny Schact.
-For a while this was the original lineup of the band - at that point The Red Crayola were a cover band playing songs like "Louie Louie", "House of The Rising Sun", "Eight Miles High" and an extremely sped up version of "Hey Joe".
-Later, the band got a gig (with the help of Luana Anderson) at Mark Froman's club called Love, their main place to perform (as they later garnered a reputation for only being able to play clubs and venues once before being asked to never come back).
-Later on they reverted back to just Mayo, Steve and Rick - the original trio that went on to record The Parable of Arable Land.
+The Red Crayola was formed in Houston, Texas, by Mayo Thompson and Frederick Barthelme at the University of St. Thomas in mid-July 1966.
+Barthelme said Red Crayola was "a name we took as a sort of parody of the clever California band names of that moment, a name that had come to us while trailing down Main Street in my roofless (courtesy of the sculptor Jim Love) blue Fiat" the name was also a homage to Thompson's mother Hazel's career as an art teacher.
+After going through an array of players, the band settled on Steve Cunningham (who previously collaborated with Malachi on the 'Holy Music' album) as their bassist who in September 1966 joined the band alongside his friend Bonnie Emerson and then later Danny Schact.
+For a while this was the original lineup of the band: at that point Red Crayola was a cover band playing songs such as "Louie Louie", "The House of the Rising Sun", "Eight Miles High" and a fast version of "Hey Joe".
+Later, the band got a gig (with the help of Luana Anderson) at Mark Froman's club called Love, their main place to perform.
+They later garnered notoriety from clubs and venues as they were never booked twice.

-The band formed a secondary group of shifting membership of about 50 people called "The Familiar Ugly", which consisted of all those who had perform with the band on stage, using unconventional techniques and instruments in order to make their music.
+Later, the band went from a five-piece to a trio.
+They also formed a secondary group of shifting membership of about 50 people called "the Familiar Ugly", which consisted of active fans who performed with the band on or near the stage, using unconventional techniques and instruments.

-The band performed at a Battle of the Bands event that was held at the Gulfgate Center, Houston's first shopping mall - it was at this event where they met record producer Lelan Rogers who happened to be there in hopes of purchasing a parakeet - The Red Crayola were signed to International Artists and told to bring their 20 friends (The Familiar Ugly) with them.
+The band recorded The Parable of Arable Land which sold around 50,000 copies when it was first released.
+Pitchfork noted "listeners weren't sure whether the racket was the result of sharp intellectualism, sheer incompetence, or buzzed-out substance abuse."
+A retrospective review branded the Crayola's "stripped down simplicity and caustic lyrics" as a rarely acknowledged precursor to punk.

+After the original pressing for The Parable of Arable Land sold out, promoters were attracted to the band and they were invited to perform in the Berkeley Folk Music Festival where instead of playing songs that they had written before, they generated feedback and drones via a guitar amp.
+The noise was so severe that band was accused of killing a dog due to sheer volume.